sd2beatles/MySQL-recipe-in-English-/manipualtion_of_multiple_data.md

 ;
 ```

-#### * Manipulation of Date and Time
+#### 6.10 Manipulation of Date and Time

 In order to substract from or add cetrain interval to the current data,  I have used the simple operators( + or - ) together with INTERVAL function.
-Unlike postGresql, MySQL dictates thatINTERVAL be followed by a desginated integer number.
+Unlike postGresql, MySQL dictates that INTERVAL be followed by a desginated integer number.
 For exmaple,  INTERVAL 1 HOUR .

 ```MySQL
 <MySQL version>